Sample plan

 Châtelet → Marne-la-Vallée

 Take Métro 6 from Bir-Hakeim to Charles de Gaulle-Étoile, change to RER A toward Marne-la-Vallée Chessy.
-The terminus is the park entrance — you literally step off the train into Disneyland.
+The terminus is the park entrance — you literally step off the train and the Sleeping Beauty Castle spires appear at the turnstile.
+Leave the hotel at 8am, arrive 9:30am for the rope-drop ceremony — Mickey appears with all the Disney characters, and your kid's face the moment they spot their first character is the trip's emotional peak.

 10:00